 When it comes to insurance, most people share the same misconception that it is an unnecessary expenditure because they fail to see its value.
 To some people, insurance is useless as they haven’t utilized it at all after months and years of paying.
 It’s a form of “investment” that they do not see or have yet to see the returns.
 Hence, they would rather cut it off and allocate the money for other purposes.
 At the end of the day, the money will be spent on things that they might not even remember.

 With a healthy body, diseases won’t come to me.
-On a usual day, accident can’t happen.
+On a usual day, accidents can’t happen.
 What could go wrong with me?
 People often lack the foresight and experience to comprehend how serious it is when unfortunate events happen.

 Here are three consequences that will happen without insurance coverage.